 Avast Antivirus provides a comprehensive protection package for your system.
 However, the elements of this package depend on which plan you’re using.
 Avast Free gives you a firewall, system scans, real-time protection, browser protection, and a Wi-Fi scanner to scan your network for potential intruders, in addition to protection against malware.
 Unlike Microsoft Defender, Avast’s free version provides only one extra feature: e-mail protection.

-Each MD and Avast Antivirus gets a point unless we factor in Avast Pro; then, it is the winner here.
+Each MD and Avast Antivirus gets a point unless we factor in Avast Pro, which is the winner here.

 Installation

 When designing antivirus software, developers pay attention to the software’s easiness and straightforward installation process.
-Complex and unclear installation processes and options lead many individuals to prefer one antivirus software over the other.
+Complex and unclear installation processes and options lead many individuals to prefer one antivirus software.

 Microsoft Defender

-When installing a new version of the Windows operating system, MD is integrated into the installation process.
-When your new operating system opens up, you can open Microsoft Defender to customise your protection plan further.
-You can open the Control Panel and choose Windows Defender or Microsoft Defender, depending on the version of your OS.
+MD is integrated into the installation process when installing a new version of the Windows operating system.
+When your new operating system opens, you can open Microsoft Defender to customise your protection plan further.
+Depending on the version of your OS, you can open the Control Panel and choose Windows Defender or Microsoft Defender.

 Avast

-After you decide upon using Avast as your antivirus software, your preferred plan, which all appears on one page, you can proceed with installation immediately if you choose the free plan or the payment page if you choose a paid plan.
+After you decide to use Avast as your antivirus software and select your preferred plan, which all appears on one page, you can proceed with installation immediately if you choose the free plan or the payment page if you choose a paid plan.
 Installation takes a few minutes, and then you’re done.
-Avast Pro doesn’t remind you of your plan’s renewal date, so make sure to memorise that for future renewal or cancellation.
+Avast Pro doesn’t remind you of your plan’s renewal date, so remember that for future renewal or cancellation.

-Another draw in our opinion, but if we must choose a winner, it would be Microsoft Defender, only because of Avast’s lack of renewal notification, which is easy to forget in today’s busy life.
+Another draw, in our opinion, is that if we must choose a winner, it would be Microsoft Defender, only because of Avast’s lack of renewal notification, which is easy to forget in today’s busy life.

 User-friendly Interface

-After installation is complete, the dashboard is the interface that informs you of your system’s protective status, latest scans and updates in the event of detected malicious actors.
+After installation, the dashboard is the interface that informs you of your system’s protective status, latest scans and updates in the event of detected malicious actors.
 The importance of this dashboard’s simplicity cannot be stressed enough.

 Microsoft Defender

 MD’s interface is white with a navigation list on the left and a shortcut to the essential features you’ll need spread across the remainder of the screen under the heading “Security at a glance”.
 You can access the antivirus by choosing Update and Security from the Control Panel.
-The shortcuts include features such as Virus and Threat Protection, Account Protection, Firewall, Application and Browser Control, Device Security, Performance and Health and Family Options for parental control.
+The shortcuts include virus and threat protection, account protection, firewall, application and browser control, device security, performance, health, and family options for parental control.
 One downside is that many security options are listed inside these comprehensive lists, and it can take time for some users to find what they’re looking for.

 Avast

 Avast’s interface is a mixture of blue, highlighting the “You’re protected” announcement following the installation.
-You will find the user list on the left hand with the main protective categories in the free plan, from Protection to Privacy and, of course, Performance.
+On the left, you will find the user list with the main protective categories in the free plan, from Protection to Privacy and, of course, Performance.
 The one downside of this inviting interface is the unnecessary advertisement of Avast’s paid plans, with a clickable link that will take you to a purchasing page to buy one of its paid plans.

 The winner here depends on you; both software has simple but very different dashboards.
 This category is a draw.